Planes of satellites around Milky Way/M31-mass galaxies in the FIRE simulations and comparisons with the Local Group: Results

 \subsubsection{Baryonic versus dark matter-only simulations}

 We also ran all of our simulations without baryonic physics, except for one of the isolated hosts, m12z.
 We compare planarity of these dark matter-only (DMO) simulations to our baryonic simulations in order to investigate potential baryonic effects on satellite planes, given that many previous studies of planes have used DMO simulations.
 We ran the DMO simulations with the same number of DM particles and the same gravitational force softening.
-We compare planes in our baryonic simulations to planes in their DMO counterparts by selecting luminous satellites and dark matter subhalos within $\dlim$.
-We choose the 14 most massive object from each sample by rank ordering satellite galaxies by $\Mstar$ and subhalos using $\Mpeak$.
+We compare planes in our baryonic simulations to planes in their DMO counterparts by selecting luminous satellites and dark matter subhaloes within $\dlim$.
+We choose the 14 most massive object from each sample by rank ordering satellite galaxies by $\Mstar$ and subhaloes using $\Mpeak$.

-Figure~\ref{fig:dmo} shows the distributions of planarity for satellite galaxies and subhalos, both selecting the top 14 subhalos by $\Mpeak$ and the top satellite galaxies by $\Mstar$, which are not identical samples because of scatter in the $\Mstar - \Mpeak$ relation.
+Figure~\ref{fig:dmo} shows the distributions of planarity for satellite galaxies and subhaloes, both selecting the top 14 subhaloes by $\Mpeak$ and the top satellite galaxies by $\Mstar$, which are not identical samples because of scatter in the $\Mstar - \Mpeak$ relation.
 The satellite galaxy distributions (red) are identical to those in Figure~\ref{fig:combined_selections_planes}.
-While the three distributions have slightly different shapes, they have almost the same ranges and medians.
-Using a rank ordering selection, the planarity of DMO subhalos is essentially identical to that of baryonic satellites.
-We find that this general result is robust with respect to rank ordering subhalos by different properties such as $\Mhalo$, $\vpeak$, and $\vcirc$.
-The one exception is a small population of baryonic satellites that extend to lower orbital dispersion values due to the passage of an LMC-like satellite (see Section~\ref{lmc_subsection}).
+While the three distributions in each panel have slightly different shapes, they have almost the same ranges and medians.
+Using a rank ordering selection, the planarity of DMO subhaloes is essentially identical to that of baryonic satellites.
+We find that this general result is robust with respect to rank ordering subhaloes by different properties such as $\Mhalo$, $\vpeak$, and $\vcirc$.
+The one exception is a small population of baryonic satellites that extend to lower orbital dispersion values during the passage of an LMC-like satellite (see Section~\ref{lmc_subsection}).